ga-wdi-exercises/gladiator/readme.md

 # RSpec Gladiator Arena

 The Emperor has commissioned you to build a Gladiator Arena.
-Your life depends on developing a well-thought-out arena, so you are constructing it in a test-driven way using RSpec.
+Your life depends on developing a well-thought-out arena, so you have been given tests to make sure you build it well.

-**Need a hint?!** - Check out the [starter screencast](https://github.com/ga-students/addbass-hw/blob/master/students/jshawl/w02/d05/readme.md)

 ## Gladiator Spec